gusaaaaa/react-transition-using-webpack/README.md

 # React Transition Using Webpack

-Implementation of (React's How to Use ReactTransitionGroup Guide)[https://facebook.github.io/react/docs/animation.html] using Webpack.
+Sample implementation of [React's How to Use ReactTransitionGroup Guide](https://facebook.github.io/react/docs/animation.html) using Webpack.

 ## How to run it